Banking in Canada: Other large banks (excluding Big Six)

+Importance of Canada's financial institutions

+Domestic systemically important bank (D-SIB)

+A domestic systemically important bank (D-SIB) is a bank that could disrupt the domestic economy should it fail.
+Canada's Big Six are designated as D-SIBs.
+D-SIBs are so important to the functioning of the financial system and the economy that they cannot be wound up under a conventional bankruptcy and liquidation process should they fail.
+The failure of any one of Canada’s D-SIBs, with the potential loss of financial services, even for a short period of time, could have a serious impact on Canada’s economy.

+Desjardins

+The Autorité des marchés financiers, which oversees Quebec’s financial sector, designated Desjardins Group as a D-SIB.

+Global systemically important bank (G-SIB)

+A global systemically important bank is bank whose systemic risk profile is deemed to be of such importance that the bank’s failure would trigger a wider financial crisis and threaten the global economy.
+The Basel Committee has developed a formula for determining which banks are G-SIBs, deploying criteria including size, interconnectedness and complexity.
+National regulators subject banks determined to be G-SIBs to stricter prudential regulation such as higher capital requirements and extra surcharges, or more stringent stress tests.

+In Canada, the Office of the Superintendent of Financial Institutions designated Royal Bank of Canada and Toronto-Dominion Bank as G-SIBs as well as D-SIBs.

+Business lines of banks

 While most Canadian banks operate only within Canada, the Big Five are best described as Canadian multinational financial conglomerates that each have a large Canadian banking division.
 In fiscal 2007, RBC's Canadian segment called "Personal Financial Services" (the segment most related to what was traditionally thought of as retail banking) had revenue of only CAD$5,082 million (or 22.6%) of a total revenue of CAD$22,462 million.
 Canadian retail operations of the Big Five comprise other activities that do not need to be operated from a regulated bank.
 These other activities include mutual funds, insurance, credit cards, and brokerage activities.
 In addition, they have large international subsidiaries.
 The Canadian banking operations of the Big Five are largely conducted out of each parent company, unlike U.S. banks that use a holding company structure to hold their primary retail banking subsidiaries.